Rocket-Science-Development/pulsar_metrics/README.md

 * Kolmogorov-Smirnov test
 * Cramer von Mises test
 * Chi-square test for categorical features

+Data drift metrics are implemented either in the `DriftMetric` (For the KL divergence and the Wasserstein distance) or `DriftTestMetric` classes.

 - ***Performance metrics*** for te calculation of the performance of classification and regression models.
 In particular, the following metrics are implemented: